Powers of attorney | Private Client

-The Jersey Royal Court will recognise a foreign power of attorney, provided that such power of attorney is registered with the Royal Court.
+The Jersey Royal Court will recognise a non-Jersey power of attorney, provided that such power of attorney is first registered with the Royal Court.

 How do I make an application to register a power of attorney in Jersey?

 The application to register is made by way of an application called a Representation.
 This must be made by a Jersey lawyer with the following documentation:-

 - The original (registered) LPA / power of attorney / deputy-ship or guardianship order (or a court sealed copy of the order) or where powers of attorney do not need to be registered, an affidavit from a lawyer in that jurisdiction confirming the same;

 - A copy of the most recent valuation statement in relation to the asset or assets in Jersey;

 - Confirmation of the full name and residential addresses of any parties interested in the registration; and